LambdaSharp/LambdaSharpTool/src/DocFx/syntax/Index.md

 # LambdaSharp Module Syntax

-A λ# module is divided into three main components: details about the module, required dependencies, and item definitions, such as parameters, variables, resources, and functions.
+A LambdaSharp module is divided into three main components: details about the module, required dependencies, and item definitions, such as parameters, variables, resources, and functions.

 Parameter values are provided at module deployment time.
 Optionally, parameters can act as conditional resources that are created when a parameter value is omitted.